xeago/gradblog/graduation/extended-abstract.md

 ### [API]
 Elasticsearch can be configured almost completely while running via the API.
 The API is well documented at the [community website][Elasticsearch].
-It reveals a multitude of usefull information on a cluster, node, index or shard level.
+It reveals a multitude of useful information on a cluster, node, index or shard level.
-There are plugins that make present this information in web based GUIs.
+There are plugins that make this information available in web based GUIs.
 Examples of these APIs are [Head], [Bigdesk] and [Paramedic].
 All of these were used for the internship assignment.
 These proved especially helpfull as a guide to create some scripts for the [test results].

 #### [Query DSL]
 Elasticsearch implements a really nice domain specific language to query the